-Our charter provides that we may issue up to 900,000,000 shares of common stock, \$0.01 par value per share, or our common stock, and up to 100,000,000 shares of preferred stock, \$0.01 par value per share, or our preferred stock.
+Our charter provides that we may issue up to 900,000,000 shares of common stock, \$0.01 par value per share, or our common stock.
 Our charter authorizes our board of directors, with the approval of a majority of the entire board of directors and without any action by our common stockholders, to amend our charter to increase or decrease the aggregate number of authorized shares of stock or the number of authorized shares of any class or series of our stock.
-As of the date of this prospectus, 3,556,043 shares of our common stock are issued and outstanding, and 2,040,000 shares of our Series A Preferred Stock are issued and outstanding and no other shares of our preferred stock are outstanding.
+As of the date of this prospectus, 4,661,507 shares of our common stock are issued and outstanding.